MoonStorm/FastCrud/README.md

 This is where the power of the C# 6 compiler comes into play, and leaves no chance to mistypings or to problems arising from db entity refactorings.

 #### Entity generation
-Entity generation can be easily performed by installing the NuGet package ``Dapper.FastCrud.ModelGenerator`` and adjusting your (``*Config.tt``) files.
+Entity generation can be easily performed by installing the NuGet package ``Dapper.FastCrud.ModelGenerator`` and by creating  your own (``*Config.tt``) files that use the generic template provided in this package.
 Use the sample config template for inspiration.
 Do not modify the ``GenericModelGenerator.tt`` as that will prevent future upgrades via NuGet.
-You'll need a LocalDb or an MsSql server that contains the schema.
+For this approach, you'll need a LocalDb or an MsSql server that contains the schema.
 By default the script looks into the ``app.config`` file for a connection string, but I would strongly advise to use a separate ``.config`` file and adjust the template config accordingly.
 ```
 <?xml version="1.0" encoding="utf-8"?>